Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Key judgement – How performance on long-term aftermarket contracts should be measured

 The Group generates a significant proportion of its revenue from aftermarket arrangements.
-These aftermarket contracts, such as TotalCare and CorporateCare agreements in the Civil Aerospace business, cover a range of services and generally have contractual terms covering more than one year.
+These aftermarket contracts, such as TotalCare and CorporateCare agreements in the Civil Aerospace division, cover a range of services and generally have contractual terms covering more than one year.
 Under these contracts, the Group’s primary obligation is to maintain customers’ engines in an operational condition.
 This is achieved by undertaking various activities, such as maintenance, repair and overhaul, and engine monitoring over the period of the contract.
 Revenue on these contracts is recognised over the period of the contract and the basis for measuring progress is a matter of judgement.
 The Directors consider that the stage of completion of the contract is best measured by using the actual costs incurred to date compared to the estimated costs to complete the performance obligations, as this reflects the extent of completion of the activities to be performed.

 Key judgement – Whether any costs should be treated as wastage